-The pleated shades are made using high quality materials that are designed and woven to retain their shape throughout their useful life.
+The pleated blinds are made using high quality materials that are designed and woven to retain their shape throughout their useful life.
 They may lose their crisp shape, however, if left in a lowered position for an extended period of time without being raised periodically.
 If this happens, the pleats can be restored using this simple method.

-• With the shade fully lowered, dampen the entire area of the shade with a good quality laundry sizing spray.

-- Raise the shade fully while still damp and let it remain in the raised position for about 24 hours, until the sizing has dried and "set". - Reapply sizing periodically (every few months) as needed.
+- With the blind fully lowered, dampen the entire area of the with a good quality laundry sizing spray. - Raise the blind fully while still damp and let it remain in the raised position for about 24 hours, until the sizing has dried and "set". - Reapply sizing periodically (every few months) as needed.

-We recommend that you fully raise pleated shades when they are not needed, especially in warm environments, to prevent them from losing their shape.
+We recommend that you fully raise pleated blinds when they are not needed, especially in warm environments, to prevent them from losing their shape.